HomeSite Map

 “TILL THERE WAS YOU”

-(Meredith Wilson)
+(Meredith Willson)

 The significance of “Till There Was You” in The Beatles' recorded canon appears to be infinitesimally small to most Beatles fans, many not having knowledge of them even recording the song.
 In fact, some sheet music books which claim to include all of the released Beatles material omit the song, not because of it being a cover song, but simply because they forgot to include it.